- Latin America

-ITA's accredited 170-hour Online TEFL class is your best option at this time for getting TEFL certified and preparing you for opportunities to teach English online and overseas in the future.
+ITA's accredited 11-week, part-time Online TEFL course or the 4-week, full-time Intensive Online TEFL course are your best options at this time for getting TEFL certified and preparing you for opportunities to teach English online and overseas in the future.

-Most in-person TEFL schools around the world are also being closed and classes are getting canceled or postponed until at least the summer at the earliest.
-So if you're looking to take an in-person TEFL class for teaching English as a foreign language, unfortunately this likely will not happen until late summer or fall.
+Most in-person TEFL schools around the world are also being closed and classes are getting canceled or postponed until at least late summer.
+So if you're looking to take an in-person TEFL course for teaching English as a foreign language, unfortunately this likely will not happen until late summer or fall.

-Important to know: You can take this 11-week online class from home and you can also complete your 20-hours of student teaching online to ESL students.
-The course is part-time and doesn’t require you to be logged in live.
+Important to know: You can take both the 11-week online course and the 4-week intensive online course safely from home.
+You can also complete your 20-hours of student teaching online to ESL students.

 What is a realistic timeline for TEFL certification & then getting a job teaching English abroad or online?